TRAVIS SWAGGERTY, CENTER FIELDER

 Swaggerty started off as the center fielder at Indianapolis but, in his third game, separated his shoulder running into an outfield wall.
 He missed the rest of the season.

 Swaggerty’s injury was a minor disaster for the Pirates.
 Apart from Bryan Reynolds, the major league outfield was horrendous, so Swaggerty would have had an opportunity if he’d been doing well at Indy.
 As it is, the Pirates should seriously consider him for the major league roster if he shows in the spring that he’s fully recovered.
-He’s eligible for the Rule 5 draft but adding him to the 40-man roster should be an easy decision.
+The Pirates added him to the 40-man roster after the 2021 season.

 |Signing Bonus: $4,400,000